Horseshoe Crab Monitoring

 Save Coastal Wildlife and the Bayshore Regional Watershed Council are working with the U.S. Fish and Wildlife, the National Park System, and New Jersey Department of Environmental Protection, Division of Fish and Wildlife to to coordinate and implement this project.

 But we need your help!
 We cannot do this alone.
 We need interested and thoughtful people to help.
 We encourage participants to get involved with our annual horseshoe crab monitoring program in the spring.

 Training usually takes place starting in April of every year.
 All volunteers will be trained.
 During a training session, people will learn how to record data and tag horseshoe crabs for an upcoming project.
 Trained volunteers will monitor horseshoe crabs on full moon and new moon evenings the following May and June.

-Save Coastal Wildlife members Depend on citizen volunteers of all ages to help count, tag and measure horseshoe crabs.
+Save Coastal Wildlife members depend on citizen volunteers of all ages to help count, tag, measure and return horseshoe crabs to the water.

 Training for Horseshoe Monitoring usually takes place at the Bayshore Waterfront Park.
 Address: 719 Port Monmouth Road, Port Monmouth, NJ 07758

 THURSDAY, MAY 7 (FULL MOON) STARTING AT 8:45PM

 FRIDAY, MAY 22 (NEW MOON) STARTING AT 8:30PM